namm0407/real-time-object-detector-with-VLM/README.md

 Detect & Classify: YOLOv8 performs detection with bounding boxes

-chatbot: Qwen-VL (it will only answer questions about the image)
+chatbot: Qwen-VL (it will only answer questions about the image & if there is some words mispelled the chatbot will guess what the user is trying to ask)

 ## Install libraries and dependencies (For the blip one)